 Don’t get me wrong.
 Working for another freelancer can be a great opportunity.
 Make sure you set the pace and know what you are getting into before taking the gig.

 I have seen my fair share of potential clients trying to get free work.
 They pretend to just want a sampling of your work.
 “Just a small taste before they buy.”

 This type of client puts out a file and ask you to fill in a few lines.
 This is particularly common with data mining or internet research gigs.

 It’s a smart trick too.
 If hundreds of hungry freelancers each complete a few rows in a spreadsheet and submit, then the task gets done fast and free.

-This is either an unscrupulous fellow freelancer trying to get paid for doing nothing, or a deviant client who wants to get a project completed at no cost to him.
+This is either an unscrupulous fellow freelancer trying to get paid for doing nothing or a deviant client who wants to get a project completed at no cost to him.
 Don’t even waste your time.

-Good clients understand that good freelancers can provide examples and referrals as proof.
+Good clients understand those good freelancers can provide examples and referrals as proof.
 Never complete a small portion of the task if you are not being paid for your time.
 If you do, the joke is on you.

-This potential client will engage your bid offer with a counter request that you accept $5 hourly, because he can easily hire a good Indian worker for $2 an hour.
+This potential client will engage your bid offer with a counter request that you accept $5 hourly because he can easily hire a good Indian worker for $2 an hour.
 This indeed happened to me.

 My response?
 “Well then, you’d be wise to hire that worker in India.
 No American worker can afford to freelance for that price, and neither should we.”
 His response?
 “You are very rude.”

 Yes, if you undercut my bid with a wage that is not sustainable in my corner of the world, you’d better believe I’m going to come back with an equally rude response.